 Mdm.
 Tan Yong Chuan, Jacqueline is our Executive Director and was appointed to our Board on 4 February 2015.
 Mdm.
 Tan has been serving with our Group for over 25 years.
 Mdm.
 Tan has been, and continues to be, crucial to the operations of our Group, overseeing the procurement and purchasing function, merchandising and pricing strategies of our Group, and monitoring the key performance indicators for our Group, such as customer engagement and reviews.
 Mdm.
 Tan is also responsible for strategising and implementing key improvements to our Group's various processes, to continually raise our Group's standards of quality and service.
 Part of her portfolio includes overseeing our Group's business development and expansion activities.

 Prior to joining our Group, from 1985 to 1987 and from 1989 to 1990, Mdm.
 Tan worked at Boulevard Hotel Singapore, a member of the Goodwood Group, holding various positions, including Personnel Manager.
 From 1988 to 1989, Mdm.
 Tan worked in the administrative department of NHS Scotland.
 Mdm.
+Tan is currently a director on the Board of Trustees of NuLife Care and Counselling Services.

+Mdm.
 Tan obtained a Graduate Diploma in Personnel Management from the Singapore Institute of Management in 1987, and graduated with a Bachelor of Business Administration from the National University of Singapore in 1984.